Open-Attestation/open-attestation-cli/README.md

 #### Endorsing the transfer to owner

-The `title-escrow endorse-transfer-owner` command lets the transferable record holder endorse the transfer to an approved owner and holder.
+Using the `title-escrow endorse-transfer-owner` command, the transferable record holder can endorse the transfer to an approved owner and holder.

 >**Important:** This command will fail if there is no approved owner or holder information on the transferable record.